 When police seize tangible evidence of a crime, they have to keep it secure.
 Tangible evidence can take the form of:

-Evidence that gets suppressed will be excluded from the defendant’s trial.
-Prosecutors will not be able to present it against the defendant.
+Evidence that gets suppressed will be excluded from your trial.
+Prosecutors will not be able to present it against you.

 This is known as the exclusionary rule.

 In some cases, the suppressed evidence was crucial to the prosecutor’s case.
-Having it kept out of trial can doom the prosecutor’s case against the defendant.
+Having it kept out of trial can doom the prosecutor’s case against you.
 When this happens, law enforcement might offer a better plea deal or may drop the criminal charges, altogether.

 The fruit of the poisonous tree is a legal metaphor.
-It refers to evidence that was gathered after a suspect’s civil rights were violated, but independently of the violation.
+It refers to evidence that was gathered after your civil rights were violated, but independently of the violation.

 For example: Police officers violate Tim’s constitutional rights by unlawfully entering his house.
 Tim tells them that Jonny is selling drugs.
 The police then lawfully enter Jonny’s house and find a controlled substance.
 Both Tim’s statements and the drugs found in Jonny’s house are fruit of the poisonous tree because they stemmed from the unlawful entry into Tim’s house.18